scholarslab/scholarslab.github.io/pages/student-opportunities.md

 ## Student Projects

 We work with students on a regular basis.
 Below you can find the more substantial projects that we have supported, typically those of our graduate fellows.
+Get in touch if you were a past student involved with the Scholars' Lab and don't see your project listed!
+We are happy to add your work.

 {% include student-projects.html %}